 If the radiation source or the EMI-sensitive component is known, shielding for the specific component(s) can be applied.
 The best way of shielding at the source is to shield only the interfering part or the sensitive part on the PCB with our specially developed 1500 series PCB shielding system.

 For some applications, it is desirable to shield an entire room by covering the walls with metal foil like Mu-copper foil, for example in medical and military applications and rooms intended for executing very sensitive measurements.
 The technique may even be applied in forensic science, for example if a device needs to be blocked completely from communicating with the outside world while it is being examined.

 For many applications an IP rating is required.
 However, the question is: which IP rating?
 To help you to find which IP rating you need for the desired result, we have put all IP ratings in a clear table.
 Go to the IP ratings table.

 Electromagnetic interference (EMI) is increasingly common as a result of higher clock speeds in today’s PCs and workstations.

 This has forced the regulatory agencies to place limits on electromagnetic radiation produced by PCs and any electronic instrument that might use clocks and generate emissions.

 Electromagnetic Interference Analysis

-Almost any electrical transitions with sharp edges, such as clocks, data, address and control, produce electromagnetic radiation.
+Almost any electrical transition with sharp edges, such as clocks, data, address and control, produces electromagnetic radiation.
 As performance requirements increase, clock speeds have also increased.
 The transition edge, or in engineering terms, the slew rate, has become faster and faster as it has become more difficult to meet set up and hold time.